konskoehler/intersection_model/README.md

 The model was implemented and tested using Python3.6.

 To run the model, the respective variables in `settings.py` need to be set.
+Then run `main.py`.

 By default, the model runs an exemplary scenario featuring the intersection Alexanderstr./Karl-Marx-Str. in Berlin.